Promotion of Diversity diversity

 Promoting the success of people with disabilities

-5.Narikoma Diversity News
+4.Narikoma Diversity News

 We publish a quarterly diversity magazine for employees (January, April, July, and October).
 In addition to our “Diversity Promotion Goals and Initiatives,” we also cover “Our approach to DE&I” and "Results of surveys related to childcare, male maternity leave, and nursing care”.
 We will continue to introduce a variety of topics in the future.

-What organizational challenges is Narikoma currently facing?What does DE&I mean for Narikoma, and how is the company working to create an environment where everyone can thrive?Through these video releases, we share what kind of organization we aim to become by promoting DE&I.
+Starting with Women's empowerment What organizational challenges is Narikoma currently facing?What does DE&I mean for Narikoma, and how is the company working to create an environment where everyone can thrive?Through these video releases, we share what kind of organization we aim to become by promoting DE&I.

-7.Establishment of systems for a comfortable work environment
+6.Establishment of systems for a comfortable work environment

 While society still tends to place the burden of housework and childcare on women, we are developing a system that makes it easier for those with time constraints to work.
 We are also promoting mechanization so that anyone can work regardless of physical limitations.